 Making black garlic at home may sound like a lot of work, but with a crockpot and a few jars, it is relatively easy.
-This guide will have you on your way to making one of the most delicious, hard-to-find ingredients in your very own home!
+Bear in mind that for full flavor, your crockpot will be in use for ten to 40 days.

 - Some paper towels

 Step 1: Setting Up

 Making black garlic at home with this method will be much easier than all methods I have attempted and will yield a sweeter, more delicious bulb of black garlic.